autonomyowner/testappcall/AUDIO_DEBUG_GUIDE.md

 If audio still doesn't work after trying these fixes:

+1. **Click the RED audio fix button multiple times**
-1. Check the browser console for specific error messages
+2. Check the browser console for specific error messages
-2. Try the debug commands in the console
+3. Try the debug commands in the console: `debugAudio.fullAudioCheck()`
-3. Test with different browsers
+4. Test with different browsers (Chrome/Edge work best)
-4. Check if the issue is with sending or receiving audio
+5. Check if the issue is with sending or receiving audio
-5. Verify microphone permissions are granted
+6. Verify microphone permissions are granted
+7. Try refreshing the page and rejoining the room
+8. Click anywhere on the page first before the call starts
+9. Make sure both participants click the RED audio fix button

+## Browser-Specific Notes

+- **Chrome/Edge**: Best compatibility, use these browsers if possible
+- **Firefox**: Should work with the enhanced fixes
+- **Safari**: May require additional clicks due to stricter autoplay policies
+- **Mobile Browsers**: May need multiple user interactions to enable audio

+## New Features Added

+- **Automatic Audio Repair**: The app now automatically detects and fixes audio issues
+- **Enhanced Audio Quality**: Better audio settings for clearer sound
+- **Multiple Fix Attempts**: The app tries multiple times to enable audio
+- **Visual Audio Fix Button**: Prominent red button to fix audio issues
+- **Better Error Logging**: More detailed audio debugging information